ldraney/dotfilesWSL/cheat/cheatsheets/personal/create-ticket-pr-workflow.md

 copy the draft pr template and then edit it for the branch and issue
 ```
 wd pr-template
-cp pull-request-draft.md /tmp/pull-request-draft.md
+cp pull-request-draft.md /tmp/pr-[branch-name].md
-vim /tmp/pull-request-draft.md
+vim /tmp/pr-[branch-name].md
 ```

 ## Connect the branch to pr draft
-- apply as many labels as you want (see example)
+- apply as many labels as you want (see example) -- there are some labels that shouldn't be added
 - your branch will need to be at least one commit different from master for this to work
 - don't put the Notify label as it creates duplicates!
 (That label should only be on the issue)
 ```